elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 <figcaption>Redesigned payment dialog</figcaption>
 </figure>

 Finally, we've been putting a lot of work into the first run experience, especially with regards to apps from third-party stores like Flathub since we know many of you are sideloading.
 For example, apps from freshly-added remotes now show in AppCenter without needing to restart your device.
-We've also added a reminder about Sideload when searching returns no results with the same language that is used in the Welcome app and a link that will open Flathub.org with your search terms.
-We now ensure that apps predictably default to installing per-user when selected from the home page, and both AppCenter and Sideload can now use system-wide installed app runtimes for per-user app installs; as a result, the first time you install a new app should now be an even faster, smaller download.
+We've also added a reminder about Sideload when searching returns no results with the same language that is used in the Welcome app and a link that will open Flathub.org with your search terms—helping address the feedback around discoverability of non-curated apps while keeping clearer expectations.
+We also now ensure that apps default to install per-user instead of system-wide when selected from the home page, and both AppCenter and Sideload can now use system-wide installed app runtimes for per-user app installs; as a result, the first time you install a new app should now be an even faster, smaller download.
 And if you've had trouble with device drivers that rely on DKMS, AppCenter will now automatically pull in the required Linux kernel headers when installing them.

 <figure>
   <picture>